 After you’ve sent in your application, you’ll have to wait a few days for the SBA to contact you.
 Once you’re accepted, you’ll become able to network with private corporations, government, and federal agencies.

-Grants are a quick way for a black-owned business to receive funding.
+Grants for black-owned businesses are a quick way to receive funding.
 For instance, you can receive funding through the MBDA and DBE (Disadvantaged Business Enterprise).
 With these grants, you’ll find it easier to get more support and opportunities for your company.

 Minority Business Development Agency